rokubun/jason-docs/docs/manual.md

 a comment (starts with `#`) with a description of the fields, which are:

 - columns 1-2: **Epoch** of the solution, expressed as GPS week and seconds within the GPS week.
-- columns 3-5: **Position** in WGS84 reference frame (latitude, longitude and height). longitude and latitude expressed in decimal degrees and height in meters above the WGS84 ellipsoid.
+- columns 3-5: **Position** longitude and latitude expressed in decimal degrees and height in meters above the ellipsoid.
 - columns 6-8: Standard deviation in meters of the North, East and Up components.
                 Note that these values are the formal **errors** delivered by the position filter (i.e. square root of the postfit variances) and